 - 1. In regard to treatment of transgender patients: - a.
 SUPPORTS the replacement of Gender Identity Disorder with Gender Dysphoria in the Diagnostic and Statistical Manual of Mental Disorders 5.
 (2014) - b.
 RECOGNIZES that the use of the term "dysphoria" lessens the connotation that the patient is "disordered" but may still be considered pathologizing by some.
 (2014) - c.
 RECOGNIZES that the financial cost of healthcare for many transgender people may be covered only with the diagnosis of Gender Dysphoria; (2014) - d.
 BELIEVES that, if Gender Dysphoria were to be removed from the DSM, transgender patients should be able to retain access to comprehensive healthcare without the diagnosis.
 (2014) - e.
 SUPPORTS requiring insurance companies to provide comprehensive healthcare for transgender patients under new diagnoses not categorized under mental disorders; (2014) - f.
-BELIEVES healthcare for transgender people should be comprehensive; this comprehensive care should include, but not be limited to, psychiatric counseling for all stages of transition, endocrinological (hormone) treatment, surgical treatment, and routine care-including (but not limited to) gynecological exams, prostate exams, and pap smears (both anal and cervical)-directed towards treating patients based on their entire anatomy and well-being.
-(2014) - g.
+BELIEVES health care for transgender and gender nonbinary persons should be comprehensive and individualized, including, but not limited to, transition-specific treatment (eg. hormone therapy, surgery, voice therapy, hair removal), mental health care and counseling, routine care, and case management/social work assistance, and that all care should include shared decision making between patient and provider.
+(2019) - g.
 OPPOSES discrimination against transgender patients by any health care provider or insurance company in denying access to appropriate and comprehensive healthcare.
 (2015) - h.
-SUPPORTS the consideration of hormone-blocking treatments, such as gonadotropin-releasing hormone analogues, for adolescent patients with possible gender dysphoria.
-(2014) - i.
-OPPOSES the use of reparative and/or conversion therapy aiming to convince transgender, gender non-conforming, and/or intersex people to accept their assigned gender at birth.
+SUPPORTS treatment to suppress endogenous puberty in early pubertal youth.
+(2019) - i.
+OPPOSES the use of reparative and/or conversion therapy aiming to convince transgender, gender non-conforming, and/or intersex people to accept their assigned gender at birth. - j.
+RECOGNIZES that not all trans or gender nonconforming individuals experience body dysphoria or are interested in medical or surgical interventions as part of their transition.
+(2018) - k.
+OPPOSES unnecessary barriers to provision of desired medical or surgical gender affirming care.
+(2018) - 1.
+BELIEVES all health care providers, rather than select specialists, should receive training to provide high quality care to transgender patients.
+(2019) - m.
+URGES health care institutions to assess and address protocols and customs that are not gender affirming and may cause patient discomfort or emotional trauma.
+This includes but is not limited to: using inclusive language on intake forms, training providers and staff to use appropriate gender-affirming language, and asking for and respecting patients' gender identities and preferred names and pronouns.
+(2019) - 2.
+In regard to gender identity and expression: - a.
+RECOGNIZES that gender identity is a spectrum describing an individual's internal understanding of their gender - b.
+RECOGNIZES gender expression as an outward representation of gender that is independent of one's gender identity - c.
+RECOGNIZES sex as referring to an individual's constellation of hormones, chromosomes, and internal and external sexual organs, and that sex is independent of gender identity or expression. - d.
+AFFIRMS every individual's right to self-identification and RECOGNIZES that a person's gender cannot be assumed - e.
+DEFINES transgender to include anyone whose gender identity is different than the identity assigned to them at birth, including non-binary and gender nonconforming identities